guskse/guskse/README.md

 # Hi there!

-### Welcome to my profile
+### Welcome to my profile!

 <p>
-  I'm Gustavo, web development student from Manaus, Brazil.
+  I'm Gustavo, a web development student from Manaus, Brazil.
 </p>

 ### Personal